Vehicle and Driver Requirements For Uber and Lyft

 Uber and Lyft Hiring Requirements For Drivers

-Anyone who uses rideshare vehicles knows that drivers can run the gamut.
-People from a variety of backgrounds and with an array of personality types sit behind the wheel of Uber and Lyft rides.
+Anyone who uses rideshare vehicles knows that drivers can be diverse.
+People from various backgrounds and with various personality types sit behind the wheel of Uber and Lyft rides.

 Uber doesn’t set an age limit on drivers.
-Instead, they require that all drivers have held a license for at least a year, while drivers under age 25 have held one for at least three years.
+Instead, it requires that all drivers have held a license for at least a year and drivers under age 25 hold one for at least three years.

-Taking a look at how Uber and Lyft vet their drivers helps passengers understand how these companies work to keep riders safe — and why background checks alone aren’t always enough.
+Seeing how Uber and Lyft vet their drivers helps passengers understand how these companies work to keep riders safe and why background checks alone aren’t always enough.

 Driving Record Background Checks